husonlab/splitstree6/doc/user-manual.md

 ## Using the workflow

 In SplitsTree4, data analysis was based on a simple linear sequence.
-To construct a NeighborNet, for example, one might input character data, apply a transform to infer a distance matrix, apply another transform to produce the set of splits in the Neighbor-Net and another transform for convert those splits into a network on the screen.
+To construct a Neighbor Net, for example, one might input character data, apply a transform to infer a distance matrix, apply another transform to produce the set of splits in the Neighbor Net and another transform for convert those splits into a network on the screen.

 That simplicity came with limitations.
 For example, to compare the